cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 However, it's important to know that absolute lengths exist if needed.

 Consider the following HTML snippet.
-I use internal CSS for demonstration purposes, but in practice, use an external stylesheet.
+In the snippet below, I use internal CSS for demonstration purposes, but in practice, use an external stylesheet.

 ```
 <html>